tamiewong/traffic-imputation/README.md

 This project uses a Spatio-Temporal Graph Transformer to do traffic data imputation.

 To set up

 1. Navigate to desired location

 2. Clone repo:
 > git clone https://github.com/<tamiewong>/<traffic-imputation>.git

 3. Create virtual environment and install dependencies
 > cd <desired_location>
 > python -m venv myenv
 > myenv\Scripts\activate
 > python -m pip install --upgrade pip
+If using CPU:
 > pip install -r requirements.txt
 > pip install -e
+If using GPU (Nvidia):
+> pip install -r requirements_GPU.txt
+> pip install -e

 4. Inside the data folder, locate the file utd_agg

 5. Unzip the file and ensure that it is shown as utd_agg.parquet inside the data folder

+6. If using CPU, in configs/stgt.yaml, use_cuda=False

 To run the ST-GT